getsentry/sentry-php/UPGRADE-3.0.md

 - Removed the `Event::getTagsContext()` method, use `Event::getTags()` instead
 - Removed the `Event::getUserContext()` method, use `Event::getUser()` instead
 - Renamed the `Event::getServerOsContext()` method to `Event::getOsContext()`
-- The signature of the `Scope::setUser()` method changed ot accept a plain array
+- The signature of the `Scope::setUser()` method changed to accept a plain array
 - Removed the `FlushableClientInterface` and `ClosableTransportInterface` interfaces.
 Their methods have been moved to the corresponding `ClientInterface` and `TransportInterface` interfaces
 - Removed the `Event::toArray()` and `Event::jsonSerialize()` methods
 - Removed the `Breadcrumb::toArray()` and `Breadcrumb::jsonSerialize()` methods